 If a home has multiple bids, the seller will probably disregard offers that include concession requests.
 In this instance, it may be better to put in a lower offer for the home and cover the closing costs yourself.
 This option is easier for the seller and may increase the chance your offer will get accepted.

 You know that you want to ask for concessions, but how do you convince the seller to help you pay?
 Asking for concessions is all about negotiating and understanding the current housing market.

 First, you’ll need to figure out whether you’re in a buyer’s market or a seller’s market.
 This will heavily influence your ability to negotiate for concessions.
-Sellers are much more motivated to offer concessions when their home has been sitting on the market for a while or when it’s a buyer’s market.
+Sellers are much more motivated to offer concessions when their home has been sitting on the market for a while, or when it’s a buyer’s market.

 If you decide to ask for concessions, limit your other demands.
 Sellers like to take the offer that’s the least complicated for them.
 If you ask for concessions as well as repairs, replacements and services, the seller is more likely to pass on your offer.
 If repairs are an absolute must for you, consider offering a lower price and covering closing costs yourself.

 If you know you want to ask for concessions, we recommend working with a real estate agent.
 Your real estate agent can research local sales and tell you about your area’s housing market.
-They can also find similar properties that closed with concessions.
+They can also find similar properties that were sold with concessions.
 Presenting examples of recent seller concessions can motivate your seller to work with you on closing costs.
 If your real estate agent thinks you’re in a seller’s market, they can help you decide whether you should ask for closing costs or put in a lower offer.

 Are There Limits To Seller Concessions?

 Your seller can’t pay all of your closing costs.
 How much your seller can pay depends on the type of loan you’re getting and a few other factors.